 "It's my first time, so I'm looking forward to it, but the schedule is tough, so I hope I can keep a lot of things in mind," he said, looking ahead to the second half of the season.

-In the first game of the All-Star Game on July 23rd, he drew the number 1 in the lottery and starting line-up as the leadoff hitter and right fielder.
-In his second at-bat in the third inning with the score at 1-0 and a runner on first base and no outs, he hit a 139 km/h fastball, the third pitch thrown by Takahiro Matsuba (Chunichi) with two strike, to center fielder field, recording his first hit in the All-Star Game.
+In the All-Star Game, he drew the number 1 in the lottery for the first game on July 23rd, and starting line-up as the number 1 batter and right fielder.
+In his second at-bat in the third inning with no outs and a runner on first base, with the score 1-0, he hit a 139 km/h fastball, the third pitch thrown by Takahiro Matsuba (Chunichi) after two strike, to center fielder field for his first All-Star hit.

 On July 26, his first game after the All-Star break, he finished 4 At Bat 0 hit against Nippon-Ham (ES CON FIELD), but on the following day, July 27, against Nippon-Ham, he said, "I hit it like I was going to die.
 In the 8th inning, 3-4, with one out and three on, he hit a 155-kilogram fastball ball, the second pitch thrown by Seigi Tanaka from 1 strike, to left field for the tying run.
 And in the sixth at bat of the 4-4 11th inning with two outs bases loaded, Nao Miyanishi chose the final push Walk off a 139 km fastball, the fifth pitch pitched from 3 balls 1 strike.

-In a game Rakuten Eagles on July 31st, he was 0-At Bat hit 3 with 2 Walk, forcing Rakuten Eagles pitcher to throw 30 pitches in 5 at-bats.
-Since the start of August, he has had 2 hit in a game Seibu Lions on the 2nd and 1 hit in a game Seibu Lions on the 3rd, showing no signs of being affected by the tough schedule and travel.
+In the game Rakuten Eagles on July 31st, he went 0-At Bat hit 3 but drew two Walk, forcing Rakuten Eagles pitcher to throw 30 pitches in five at-bats.
+In August, he recorded two hit in the game against Seibu Lions on the 2nd and one hit in the game against Seibu Lions on the 3rd, showing no signs of being fazed by the tough schedule and travel.

 ◆ Hitting at a Dome Stadium in August

-He batted at dome stadiums in August.
-He played in 23 games in August, batting .278 for the month, but if you limit it to dome stadiums, his batting average is .405.
-He had three hit against Softbank Hawks on the 16th (MIZUHO PayPay Dome), two hit against Softbank Hawks on the 17th (MIZUHO PayPay Dome), and three hit against Orix Buffaloes on the 26th (at Kyocera D Osaka), making it three consecutive games with multiple hit at dome stadiums.
-"Of course, domes are the easiest place to hit, and I think you'll get better results.
-The wind is strong at Marine Stadium, and every game is different, so it's difficult to put up good results, but I'm just trying to hang in there and get at least one hit every day."
+In August, he hit well in dome stadiums.
+He played in 23 games in August, with a monthly batting average of .278, but when limited to dome stadiums, his batting average was .405.
+He got 3 hit against Softbank Hawks on the 16th (MIZUHO PayPay Dome), 2 hit against Softbank Hawks on the 17th (MIZUHO PayPay Dome), and 3 hit against Orix Buffaloes on the 26th (Kyocera Dome Osaka), recording multiple hit in 3 consecutive games in dome stadiums.
+"Of course, domes are the easiest to hit in, and I think that's why I can get good results.
+At Marine Stadium, the wind is strong, and each game is different, so it's difficult to get good results, but I'm trying to persevere and get at least one hit every day."

 In the Rakuten Eagles game on the same day, in the fourth at-bat with no outs on second base in the 7th inning with a score of 2-2, he said, "I thought I was going to hit the lowest base, but it was faster than I thought, and it was changing.
 I wanted to hit a hit, but pitcher was better, so I think it was good that it was an advance Masaya Nishigaki strike the end." fork, who came to steal the 7th pitch with an outside angle of 139 km, hit the bat and advanced to second base runner and Tomosugi to third base.
 After that, Yamaguchi hit the final 3 runs.

-Regarding how he gets outs, Fujiwara said, "Of course I'm conscious of it, and I think there are many things I can contribute beyond the batting average.
-In addition to that, (Nishikawa) Shio has been hitting since his return, so I would like to give runner to Shio as much as possible when there are runners on base."
+Regarding how to get out, Fujiwara said, "Of course I'm conscious of it, and I think there are many things I can contribute beyond just my batting average.
+In addition to that, (Nishikawa) Shisho has been hitting well since his return, so I want to try to get runner on base to Shisho as much as possible."

-Fujiwara reached the required number of at-bats for the first time since turning pro in his third at-bat against Softbank Hawks on August 30th.
-However, he was left off the bench in the game against Softbank Hawks the following day, August 31st, and was removed from the first-string roster on September 3rd.
-After returning to the first-string on September 30th, he ended up playing in 107 games, finishing with a batting average of .271, 4 Home Run, 24 RBI, and 15 stolen base.
+Fujiwara reached the required number of plate appearances for the first time since turning professional in his third at-bat in the game against Softbank Hawks on August 30.
+However, he was left out of the lineup for the game against Softbank Hawks the following day, August 31, and was removed from the first-team roster on September 3.
+He returned to the first team on September 30 and ultimately finished the season playing in 107 games, with a batting average of .271, 4 Home Run, 24 RBI, and 15 stolen base bases.

 Although he was sidelined towards the end of the season, he was able to play without any major ups or downs, which was a positive thing.
 "I was able to achieve the pace I had expected, and the batting average was also good, but I was able to achieve the bare minimum of what I needed to achieve, so I would like to set even higher goals."

 His batting average is .271.
-For Kyota Fujiwara, I'd like to see him hit a little higher.
-To do that, he needs to increase the variety of hits he can make.
+For Kyota Fujiwara, you'd expect a higher average.
+To achieve that, he needs to increase the number of times he can hit well.

 "I get tired during the season, so I try to relieve that fatigue, and I increased my running in the second half, which helped improve my performance, but if you can't move your feet, your batting won't improve.
 I think it's a matter of finding the right way to adjust."

-With the new manager Saburo taking over next season, he will be expected to play an important role as a regular and a key player.
-"There are many players younger than me, so I'm not sure if I'm in the middle of the pack, but I want to do my best with that mindset, leading the team forward."
+With manager Saburo taking over next season, Fujiwara Kyota will be expected to play a central role as an indispensable regular player.
+"There are many players younger than me, so I don't know if I'm in a position to be called a mid-career player, but I want to have that kind of mindset and lead by example."
 The era of Kyota Fujiwara is coming.

 Interview and text by Yuta Iwashita